Matho/refinerycms-photo-gallery/README.md

 ## Todo list

-* searching in albums instead of collection (in backend)
 * add support for amazon S3 storage
 * create app tests
 * repair problems with Flash runtime and test gears, silverlight and HTML4 runtime